 TIP: Don’t paint all the way to the edge of the white.
 You want to leave a border of white, this is what will make it look like real oilcloth.
 That little halo will bring it all to life!

 Let the light base colors dry.
 Using a fine liner brush, use the DARKER shade of color to add flicks of thin strokes going out to the edges of the petals.

 TIP: Water down the paint just a bit to make it more fluid, the strokes will come out smoother. you want to kinda flick your wrist to get these strokes.
 Practice on scrap fabric if you feel uneasy.

 If you feel frisky, add a third darker color in the center.

 Next, add thin black strokes.

 The last step for these DIY oilcloth-inspired hand-painted shoes is to use a head pin to add white dots in the center of each flower.
-Let dry and add a coat of varnish to all the painted areas.
+Let dry and add a coat of brush-on water-based varnish to all the painted areas.
 It’s not necessary if you use fabric paint, but I do it anyway, especially if you plan to wear your shoes a lot!